Ongoing Nakba: Conceptual emergence

-Contributing factors to the precipitation of this narrative included the Palestine Liberation Organization (PLO)’s “shift from anti-colonial resistance to statecraft”, as well as the failure of the 1993 Oslo Accords to realize an independent Palestinian state.
+Contributing factors to the precipitation of this narrative included the Palestine Liberation Organization (PLO)'s "shift from anti-colonial resistance to statecraft", as well as the failure of the 1993 Oslo Accords to realize an independent Palestinian state.
 It was also a response to the normalization of the violence inflicted on Palestinians, both within Israel and in the West Bank.

-The first usage of the term “ongoing Nakba” is typically credited to the Palestinian scholar, activist and politician Hanan Ashrawi in her speech at the 2001 UN World Conference Against Racism, Racial Discrimination, Xenophobia, and Related Intolerances.
-In it, Ashrawi referred to the Palestinian people as "a nation in captivity held hostage to an ongoing Nakba, as the most intricate and pervasive expression of persistent colonialism, apartheid, racism, and victimization”.
+The first usage of the term "ongoing Nakba" is typically credited to the Palestinian scholar, activist and politician Hanan Ashrawi in her speech at the 2001 UN World Conference Against Racism, Racial Discrimination, Xenophobia, and Related Intolerances.
+In it, Ashrawi referred to the Palestinian people as "a nation in captivity held hostage to an ongoing Nakba, as the most intricate and pervasive expression of persistent colonialism, apartheid, racism, and victimization".

 The term then saw sporadic usage in English and Arabic up until 2008, when Joseph Massad outlined the concept in greater detail in an article in al-Ahram Weekly in 2008, defining the Nakba as an ongoing process rather than a 1948 event.
-Massad argued that the Palestinians were not living in a “post-Nakba world”, but experiencing (and resisting) the Nakba as an “ongoing historical epoch”.

-Elias Khoury reiterated this in a 2012 article in both Arabic and English, presenting the “al-Nakba al-Mustamirra” or “continuous Nakba” as both “a regime of material violence” and “ongoing battle of interpretation, a system aimed at silencing and erasing the Palestinian story by relegating it to the past”.
+Elias Khoury reiterated this in a 2012 article in both Arabic and English, presenting the "al-Nakba al-Mustamirra" or "continuous Nakba" as both "a regime of material violence" and "ongoing battle of interpretation, a system aimed at silencing and erasing the Palestinian story by relegating it to the past".

-Shir Alon describes the “ongoing Nakba” as “a means of understanding the Palestinian historical present” that “reconfigures the meaning of the 1948 expulsion: rather than a traumatic rupture ushering in a new period, it posits the Nakba as an ongoing process … a continuous experience of violence and dispossession.”
+Shir Alon describes the "ongoing Nakba" as "a means of understanding the Palestinian historical present" that "reconfigures the meaning of the 1948 expulsion: rather than a traumatic rupture ushering in a new period, it posits the Nakba as an ongoing process ... a continuous experience of violence and dispossession."

-As a framework it is “a relatively recent historiographic narrative through which to comprehend decades of Zionist settler colonialism and Palestinian dispossession”, that, according to Alon, replaces both the Nakba and the subsequent Naksa (the 1967 “setback”, or further displacement) narrative, and the anti-imperialist liberation struggle.
+As a framework it is "a relatively recent historiographic narrative through which to comprehend decades of Zionist settler colonialism and Palestinian dispossession", that, according to Alon, replaces both the Nakba and the subsequent Naksa (the 1967 "setback", or further displacement) narrative, and the anti-imperialist liberation struggle.

-As an emergent paradigm, the sense of “ongoing Nakba” is also coterminous with what Esmail Nashif has identified as al-fuqdan al-mutakarrir (الفقدان المتكرر; literally: the recurring loss) of the Palestinians.
+As an emergent paradigm, the sense of "ongoing Nakba" is also coterminous with what Esmail Nashif has identified as al-fuqdan al-mutakarrir (الفقدان المتكرر; literally: the recurring loss) of the Palestinians.

-Ilan Pappé references the term in the conclusion to his essay Everyday Evil in Palestine: The View from Lucifer’s Hill, which examines daily occurrences of "incremental colonization, ethnic cleansing, and oppression" in Palestine from the perspective of events at Masafer Yatta.
+Ilan Pappé references the term in the conclusion to his essay Everyday Evil in Palestine: The View from Lucifer's Hill, which examines daily occurrences of "incremental colonization, ethnic cleansing, and oppression" in Palestine from the perspective of events at Masafer Yatta.
 He notes that this "ongoing catastrophe of the Palestinians" is today also quite often referred to by Palestinian people themselves as the "ongoing Nakba".